 Death by Copy Spike

 We’ve all wanted to kill our boss at one time or another, and do it in a fitting manner.
-For instance, a mean construction foreman could be jackhammered to death, and a court stenographer might beat a nasty judge with his own gavel.
-In the newspaper world, we reporters usually had one handy murder weapon: a copy spike.
+For instance, a mean construction foreman could be jackhammered to death.
+A court stenographer might beat a nasty judge with his own gavel.
+In the newspaper world, we reporters used to have a handy murder weapon: a copy spike.

 Copy spikes are basically long nails built into a base so the sharp end points upward.
 In the old days, when an editor was finished with a piece of paper copy, he’d impale it on the spike.
 If editors decided not to run a story, it was spiked.
 That’s one old newspaper term that has survived the digital age of journalism.

-I just read two mysteries in which a hated newspaper supervisor was killed with a copy spike.
-Both books, The Malignant Heart by Celestine Sibley of Atlanta and Goodbye, Goliath by Elliott Chaze of Mississippi were published decades ago.
+I just read two murder mysteries in which a hated newspaper supervisor was killed with a copy spike in the newsroom.
+The Malignant Heart by Celestine Sibley, the much-loved columnist for The Atlanta Journal-Constitution, was published in 1958.
+Goodbye, Goliath by Elliott Chaze of Mississippi, came out in 1983.

 In The Malignant Heart, beautiful, manipulative, and well-dressed Paula Reynolds is found dead with an eight-inch copy spike impaled in her back.

-Sibley wrote The Malignant Heart in 1958 and published a few more mysteries about Katy Kincaid in the 1990s.
-The much-loved columnist for The Atlanta Journal-Constitution died in 1999 at the age of 85.
+Sibley published a few more mysteries about Katy Kincaid in the 1990s.
+She died in 1999 at the age of 85.

 Elliott Chaze was a well-traveled newspaperman who ended up as a reporter, columnist, and city editor at The Hattiesburg American.
 The protagonist of Goodbye, Goliath is Kiel St. James, city editor of The Catherine Call, a daily in Alabama.
 He goes into work early one morning and finds John Robinson, the huge and arrogant general manager of the paper, dead at his own desk with a copy spike buried into his neck.

 Everybody’s a suspect, including St. James.
 Like Sibley’s heroine, he’s very chummy with the police, even jogging with the chief detective.
-He helps track down the killer, but not before putting himself into bodily danger.
+He helps identify the killer, but not before having sex with her and putting himself into bodily danger.

 While Sibley’s novel is definitely in the cozy category, Chaze writes in more of a hard-boiled style.
-Some of the violence is described as it happens.
-He is cynical, drinks heavily, and has sex with three women in the course of the story, including a photographer he supervises.
+He’s cynical, drinks heavily, and has sex with three women in the course of the story, including a young photographer he supervises.
 Nobody mentions the power imbalance.

-Goodbye, Goliath was published in 1983 and was one of several novels starring Kiel St. James.
+Goodbye, Goliath was one of several novels starring Kiel St. James.
 Chaze published nine crime novels in all and one of them, Black Wings Has My Angel, is considered an underrated classic by some fans of the pulp genre.
 He died in 1990 at 74.